2023 Merlin Pouilly-Fuissé

 Description

-The domain of Olivier and Corinne Merlin is located in the predestined village of Roche-Vineuse (literally: wine rock!) in the Mâconnais region.
-Burgundy, Mâcon and Beaujolais form the core range of the domain.
+The estate of Olivier and Corinne Merlin is located in the predestined village of Roche-Vineuse (literally: wine rock!) in the Mâconnais region.
+Burgundy, Mâcon and Beaujolais form the core range of the estate.
 Olivier studied oenology in Beaune and then worked as a cellar master in the Jura, where he met his wife Corinne.
-In 1985 he left for California's Napa Valley to vinify two vintages.
-At the beginning of 1987 he took over the 4.5 hectare Domaine du Vieux Saint-Sortin.
-The old and dilapidated domain had been in the hands of the same family since 1750.
+In 1985 he left for the Californian Napa Valley to vinify two vintages.
+At the beginning of 1987 he took over the 4.5 ha Domaine du Vieux Saint-Sortin.
+The old and dilapidated estate had been in the hands of the same family since 1750.
 Since then, the successful rise of Olivier and Corinne seems unstoppable.
-Olivier combines ancient wine wisdom, keen observation and hard work in the vineyards, with modern technology.
-An indispensable part of his philosophy is leaving a cleared and plowed vineyard fallow for 4-5 years.
-No synthetic pesticides or fertilizers are used, in Moulin-à -Vent they even work in the vineyards with old-fashioned horsepower.
-No trendy nonsense, but pure old-fashioned common sense.
-The result can be summarized in four words: Balance, Purity, Complexity and Harmony
+Olivier combines old wine wisdom, sharp observation and hard work in the vineyards, with modern technology.
+An indispensable part of his philosophy is to leave a cleared and ploughed vineyard fallow for 4-5 years.
+No synthetic pesticides or fertilisers are used, in Moulin-à-Vent they even work the vineyards with old-fashioned horsepower.
+No trendy nonsense, just pure old-fashioned common sense.
+The result can be summarised in four words: Balance, Purity, Complexity and Harmony

-For the white Merlin Pouilly Fusé, the chardonnay grapes from each plot are harvested, pressed and vinified separately.
-After a slight natural settling, alcoholic fermentation takes place in oak barrels (40%) and in stainless steel tanks (60%).
-After this first fermentation, a long maturation begins on 'groin' (our own fine sediment) with 'bâtonnage' once a week (stirring the sediment for more fat, minerality and complexity).
-Malolactic fermentation occurs spontaneously.
-In this way the wines are completely stable in structure before they can be bottled.
-No clearance takes place.
-A light filtration on fine silica soil (kieselguhr) is sometimes applied if the harvest year requires it.
-Often that is not even necessary.
-This Pouilly Fuse is as a good Burgundy should be with a beautiful light green-gold color in the glass.
+For the white Merlin Pouilly Fusé, the Chardonnay grapes from each plot are harvested, pressed and vinified separately.
+After a light natural settling, the alcoholic fermentation takes place in oak barrels (40%) and in stainless steel tanks (60%).
+After this first fermentation, a long maturation on 'lees' (own fine sediment) begins with 'bâtonnage' once a week (stirring and stirring of the sediment for more fat, minerality and complexity).
+The malolactic fermentation occurs spontaneously.
+In this way, the wines are completely stable in structure before they can be bottled.
+There is no clarification.
+A light filtration on fine silica (kieselguhr) is sometimes applied, if the harvest year requires it.
+Often this is not even necessary.
+This Pouilly Fuse is as a good burgundy should be with a beautiful light green-gold colour in the glass.
 On the nose the wine is fresh and very aromatic with nuances of white peach and pear and light citrus fruit.
-On the palate, this medium-bodied wine is fresh and pure, supple and fruity, round and generous, with strikingly pure minerality in the long finish.
+On the palate this medium-bodied wine is fresh and clean, supple and fruity, round and generous, with a strikingly clean minerality in the long finish.

 Specifications